 The Clubs at Charles River Park

 Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, and wading pool.
 It also offers swimming lessons and aquatics fitness classes, in addition to traditional group exercise.
-Memberships are available, while day passes are $40 for adults or $20 for kids.
+Buy a membership or a day pass.

 10 Whittier Place, Boston, 617-726-2900; clubsatcrp.com.

 Rooftop at Revere

 The Revere Hotel also has a super posh rooftop pool, complete with cabanas, food and drink service, art installments, and stylish servers clad in designer duds.
 Admission is $10 Monday through Friday, $20 on Saturday, and $30 on Sunday.

 200 Stuart St., Boston, 617-482-1800; reverehotel.com.

 June through September, this chic outdoor pool offers luxury cabana rentals, fire pits, a “relaxation deck,” and food and beverage service.
 The deck is also open at night for evening parties.
 Entry is $25 per person.

 399 Grove St., Newton, 617-969-5300; newtonboutiquehotel.com.